-The current members of the regulatory and compliance committee are Tina S. Nova, its Chair, Robert S. Epstein and Evan Jones.
-The regulatory and compliance committee held three meetings during 2019.
+The current members of the regulatory and compliance committee are Evan Jones, its Chair, Muna Bhanji, Fred E. Cohen, Robert S. Epstein and Kevin K. Gordon.
+The regulatory and compliance committee held four meetings during 2020.
 Our regulatory and compliance committee assists our board in meeting its responsibilities with regard to oversight of our compliance with healthcare legal and regulatory requirements applicable to our business.
+Dr. Cohen is not being nominated for re-election at the Annual Meeting.